zryska/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

     - For content structure, see the following OPC UA data source example section.
     - For a table of all available parameters, see the following Parameters for OPC UA data source section.
 2. Save the file as DataSource.config.json.
 3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSource/`.
-In Beta 2 the default OPC UA EDS adapterId is OpcUa1, which is used in the example below.
+During installation it is possible to add a single EDS OPC UA adapter and it is named OpcUa1.
+The example below uses this component name.

     - Example using cURL: